aellxx/aellxx.github.io/_posts/pytorch-basics/2025-08-15-pytorch-datasets.md

 At the end of the day, it's just another wrapper around your raw data that tells PyTorch "Here's how you should access my data, and how you can figure out its size/shape."
 Without a dataset, PyTorch wouldn’t know how to get your data or what shape it’s in — it’s the foundation.

-# Perhaps a more practical use case of defining a `Dataset` object
+# Perhaps a more practical Use Case

 ...would be if you have some unstructured data.